FEDKIM: Adaptive Federated Knowledge Injection into Medical Foundation Models: Related Work

 \section{Related Work}

 \textbf{Medical Foundation Models.} Foundation models, known for their vast parameters and training datasets, have demonstrated impressive capabilities across domains~\cite{touvron2023llama,zhou2023comprehensive,yang2024foundation,li2024multimodal,abbasian2024foundation}, and are becoming increasingly prevalent in healthcare.
 Thirunavukarasu et al.~\cite{thirunavukarasu2023large} highlight the potential of large language models (LLMs) in clinical settings.
 Moor et al.~\cite{moor2023foundation} propose a generalist medical AI for diverse tasks using multimodal data.
 Specialized medical foundation models have been developed for disease detection~\cite{zhou2023foundation}, cancer biomarker identification~\cite{pai2024foundation}, echocardiogram interpretation~\cite{christensen2024vision}, image segmentation~\cite{zhang2023input}, and precision oncology~\cite{truhn2024large}.
-Despite these advancements, there is a research gap in creating datasets and benchmarks to integrate and leverage distributed medical data.
+Despite these advancements, this area remains relatively unexplored compared to the general domain~\cite{wang2024recent}, primarily due to the complexity inherent in healthcare data~\cite{wang2023hierarchical, wang2024unity}.

 \textbf{Federated Fine-tuning with Foundation Models.} Fine-tuning foundation models (FMs) with task-specific data is essential for improved performance in specialized tasks.
 Federated Learning (FL) supports this by utilizing locally stored data and distributed computational resources.
 Research in this field includes full tuning~\cite{deng2023mutual,fan2023fate}, partial tuning~\cite{peng2024fedpft,marchisio2022mini,khalid2023cefhri}, and parameter-efficient fine-tuning (PEFT)~\cite{lu2023fedclip,zhang2023fedpetuning}.
 Notably, \cite{lu2023fedclip} involves clients hosting FMs and exchanging adapters with the server, which aggregates and redistributes them.
 Similarly, FedPETuning~\cite{zhang2023fedpetuning} shares parts of client models for pre-trained language models in FL.
 Unlike these studies, which require clients to have FMs, our approach positions the medical FM on the server, facilitating collaborative enhancement of medical FM models without accessing local data.